wise-old-man/wise-old-man/.github/contributing/app-guide.md

 # How to contribute to the Wise Old Man API Documentation

-This should be a pretty simple setup, as the documentation doesn't have many dependencies.
+This should be a pretty simple setup, as the app doesn't have many external service dependencies.

 ## Forking and Cloning the project